Paducah

 -

 The Paducah Gaseous Diffusion Plant (PGDP) was constructed in 1952 to produce enriched uranium, initially for the nation’s nuclear weapons program and later for nuclear fuel for commercial power plants.
-The plant is owned by the Department of Energy (DOE), which oversees environmental cleanup activities at the site, including environmental remediation, waste management, depleted uranium conversion, and decontamination and decommissioning.
+The plant is owned by the U.S. Department of Energy (DOE), which oversees environmental cleanup activities at the site.
+This includes environmental remediation, waste management, depleted uranium conversion, and decontamination and decommissioning.
 From 1993 to 2013, the United States Enrichment Corporation (USEC) leased plant facilities to conduct gaseous diffusion operations.
 In October 2014, USEC returned the facilities to the DOE Environmental Management (EM) program for cleanup and disposition.

 -